Frequently Asked Questions

 • If you have been admitted with severe pneumonia of unknown aetiology

-Bankmed's response is to enhance our COVID-19 basket of care with an additional Hospital at Home benefit.
-The Hospital at Home benefit was introduced to assist with capacity constraints and to alleviate pressure from the in-hospital setting for members who could be treated safely at home.
+During the pandemic, Bankmed's enhanced our COVID-19 basket of care with an additional Hospital at Home Benefit.
+The Hospital at Home Benefit was introduced to assist with capacity constraints and to alleviate pressure from the in-hospital setting for members who could be treated safely at home.

 1. Remote Monitoring